 The knee is one of the largest and most complex joints in the body.
+The knee joint consists of the femur (thigh bone), tibia (shin bone), fibula and the patella (kneecap).
 A knee injury can keep you from doing day-to-day activities, like walking and even standing upright, without pain.

 Undiagnosed knee injuries can worsen over time, causing more pain and greater difficulty with daily activities.
 It's important to seek help quickly if you are experiencing knee pain or a knee joint issue.